Leucocoprinus truncatus: Habitat and distribution

 The specimens studied by Pearson were found growing in trooping groups near various trees and shrubs in the South-West corner of the former Cape Province of South Africa.
 They were said to be common during April to June and were also noted as sometimes growing on burnt ground.
 The specimen studied by Ludwig and Mohr was found in an orchid pot from a bathroom in Europe and was noted as probably the first record of this species from Europe.
-It is however possible that this species has grown in other people's plant pots before and either been misidentified as another, more well known Leucocoprinus species or just otherwise ignored.

 GBIF has one recorded observation for this species with a specimen preserved in 2006.

 Etymology

 The specific epithet truncatus (originally truncata) likely refers to the truncated central disc which this species displays.